appuio/docs/faq.rst

 Always create a route before pointing a DNS entry to APPUiO, otherwise someone else could create a matchting route and serve content under your domain.

+Note that you can't use CNAME records in the apex domain (example.com, e.g. without www in front of it).
+If you need to use the apex domain for your application you have the following options:

+1. Redirect to a subdomain (e.g. example.com -> www.example.com or app.example.com) with your DNS-provider, set up the subdomain with a CNAME
+2. Use ALIAS-records with your DNS-provider if they support them
+3. Enter 5.102.151.2 and 5.102.151.3 as A records

 How can I secure the access to my web application?
 --------------------------------------------------